Arielle is an ADHD and trauma therapist. In this picture, they are smiling, wearing blue glasses and a red sweater against a backdrop with art.

 Social Location:

 I am a white, Jewish, queer/bisexual, non-binary femme person.
-I come from an interfaith family (I often joke that I’m a Jew, raised by agnostic atheists in mostly Buddhist countries, why are all my friends ex-Evangelical?).
-I have educational and class privilege.
 I grew up outside the US and moved here for college when I was 18 and identify as an Adult Third Culture Kid (ATCK).
 I have ADHD, which wasn’t diagnosed until I was 29, and I’ve experienced PTSD and clinically significant anxiety and depression.
 I currently live in Portland, OR, the traditional village sites of the Multnomah, Cowlitz and bands of Chinook, among others.